plancer007/ShiningLootCouncil/README.md

 -When a player logs in, have them query for information from others about talents/ilvl and items if you're in the middle of looting a boss

 -When a tier item is linked link its real item lvl value instead of the token's ilvl, and also link which classes can use the token when announcing to roll for the item.

+-Figure out a way to allow players to use gearscore addons and whatnot and still have the addon work.
+Maybe hooksecurefunc?